 Prices, Departures and Inclusions

-Departure dates are confirm approx. 10 months in advance.
-This means that they could move by a few days in either direction.
+Departure dates are confirmed approx. 10 months in advance.
+Although it is rare this does mean that they could move by a few days in either direction.
 To secure your place(s) we strongly recommend that you book ahead now, but that no concrete pre- and post- arrangements involving flights, hotels or other adjacent plans are booked until we confirm the exact dates.

 - Loan of cold-weather gear and boots